netbox-community/netbox/docs/plugins/development/index.md

     - template_content.py
     - urls.py
     - views.py
+  - pyproject.toml
   - README.md
-  - setup.py
 ```

 The top level is the project root, which can have any name that you like.
 Immediately within the root should exist several items:

-* `setup.py` - This is a standard installation script used to install the plugin package within the Python environment.
+* `pyproject.toml` - is a standard configuration file used to install the plugin package within the Python environment.
 * `README.md` - A brief introduction to your plugin, how to install and configure it, where to find help, and any other pertinent information.
 It is recommended to write `README` files using a markup language such as Markdown to enable human-friendly display.
 * The plugin source directory.
 This must be a valid Python package name, typically comprising only lowercase letters, numbers, and underscores.